minagawah/react-widget-setup-2021/README.md

 </script>
 ```

-Notice this app depends on external `react` and `react-dom`.
+Notice this app depends on external `React` and `ReactDOM`.
-Although it is not strictly necessary,
+Also, while it is not necessary,
 it is better that we define `peerDependencies` in `package.json`:

 `package.json`